Tythos/Scribe/README.rst

 Scribe
 ======

-Scribe is a basic set of tools that facilitates the transcription of raw RST source into professionally-typset PDF documents.
+Scribe is a basic set of tools that facilitates the transcription of raw RST source into professionally-typeset PDF documents.

 .. image:: before_after.png